RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

 1. (1 pt) Given the following code, write a print statement that will pick out the letter ``"o"``, from the string ``s``.

+   .. tabbed:: ps_1_1s

+      .. tab:: Problem

          .. actex:: ps_1_1

              s = "Hello, all"

+      .. tab:: Solution

+         .. actex:: ps_1_1_a

+            print s[4]

 #.
 (1 pt) Write code to print this string WITHOUT any ``&`` signs.

       This is a really fun&& homework assign&ment.
 And & I love&& &&Python.

+   .. tabbed:: ps_1_2s

+      .. tab:: Problem

          .. actex:: ps_1_2

       		# Here's the string provided for you
       		nst = "This is a really fun&& homework assign&ment.
 And & I love&& &&Python."

    		# Write your code to print this string without any "&s", below:

+      .. tab:: Solution

+         .. actex:: ps_1_2_a

+            # Here's the string provided for you
+            nst = "This is a really fun&& homework assign&ment.
+And & I love&& &&Python."

+            # Write your code to print this string without any "&s", below:
+            print nst.replace("&","")

 #.
 (1 pt) What is the index of the first letter "h" in this sentence?
 Write code to find it, and print it.
 (Remember, an index is the __th element of a string or a list, for example.)

       This is a really fun homework assigment, and I love Python.

+   .. tabbed:: ps_1_3s

+      .. tab:: Problem

          .. actex:: ps_1_3

          		# Here's the sentence, provided for you
          		st = "This is a really fun homework assigment, and I love Python."

       		## Write your code to find the first index of the letter "h" below:

+      .. tab:: Solution

+         .. actex:: ps_1_3_a

+               # Here's the sentence, provided for you
+               st = "This is a really fun homework assigment, and I love Python."

+            ## Write your code to find the first index of the letter "h" below:
+            print st.find('h')
+            # also possible
+            print st.index('h')

 #.
 (3 pts) See comments for instructions.

+   .. tabbed:: ps_1_4s

+      .. tab:: Problem

          .. actex:: ps_1_4

       		abc = [1,2,3,4,5,6,7]

       		# What is the type of value is in the variable abc?
       		# Write code to find out what type the value of abc is.

       		## Write the type here: _______

       		# write code to extract and print the first three elements of abc

       		# write code to extract and print the last element of abc

       		# write code to extract and print the number 4 from abc

       		# write code to extract and print the number 6 from abc

       		# write code to find out what type the first element of abc is, and print it.

+      .. tab:: Solution

+         .. actex:: ps_1_4_a

+            abc = [1,2,3,4,5,6,7]

+            # What is the type of value is in the variable abc?
+            # Write code to find out what type the value of abc is.
+            print type(abc)
+            ## Write the type here: ___list____

+            # write code to extract and print the first three elements of abc
+            print abc[:3]
+            ## other possibilities include:
+            # print a[0], a[1], a[2]

+            # write code to extract and print the last element of abc
+            print abc[-1]

+            # write code to extract and print the number 4 from abc
+            print abc[3]

+            # write code to extract and print the number 6 from abc
+            print abc[5]

+            # write code to find out what type the first element of abc is, and print it.
+            print type(abc[0])

 #.
 (2 pts) See the comments for instructions.

+   .. tabbed:: ps_1_5s

+      .. tab:: Problem

          .. actex:: ps_1_5

       		xy_lst = ["hello","goodbye","welcome","106","si 106"]
       		abc_sentence = "Welcome to SI 106, everyone."

       		# write code to extract and print the first element of xy_lst

       		# write code to extract and print the last element of xy_lst

       		# write code to extract and print the first character of abc_sentence

       		# write code to extract and print the last character of abc_sentence

+      .. tab:: Solution

+         .. actex:: ps_1_5_a

+            xy_lst = ["hello","goodbye","welcome","106","si 106"]
+            abc_sentence = "Welcome to SI 106, everyone."

+            # write code to extract and print the first element of xy_lst
+            print xy_lst[0]

+            # write code to extract and print the last element of xy_lst
+            print xy_lst[-1]

+            # write code to extract and print the first character of abc_sentence
+            print abc_sentence[0]

+            # write code to extract and print the last character of abc_sentence
+            print abc_sentence[-1]

+            ## note that "first" and "last" for sequences are easy when you program!

 #.
 (2 pts) Write code to ask the user for their name and print out ``"Nice to meet you, <THEIR NAME>"``

+   .. tabbed: ps_1_6s

+      .. tab:: Problem

          .. actex:: ps_1_6

       		# For example, if you enter "Nick", your code should then print "Nice to meet you, Nick"

+      .. tab:: Solution

+         .. actex:: ps_1_6_a

+            # For example, if you enter "Nick", your code should then print "Nice to meet you, Nick"
+            nm = raw_input("Please enter your name: ")
+            print "Nice to meet you,",nm